kyleterry/kyleterry.com/content/posts/tenyks-updates-0.10.0.md

 logging system as well and replace it with something more organized so easily spot things that could have lead to a failure.

 There's a new docker image up with the fixes at `kyleterry/tenyks:0.10.0`.
+You can pull this down and wrap the image in your own docker file to copy your config in.
+Consul, etcd, and redis support are coming soon so you can pull config from an environment var.

+`docker pull kyleterry/tenyks:latest`